 Wells Fargo Bank, N.A. ("Wells Fargo") owns and manages Dillard's private label credit cards, including credit cards co-branded with American Express (collectively "private label cards") under a long-term marketing and servicing alliance ("Wells Fargo Alliance").
 Under the Wells Fargo Alliance, Wells Fargo establishes and owns private label card accounts for our customers, retains the benefits and risks associated with the ownership of the accounts, provides key customer service functions, including new account openings, transaction authorization, billing adjustments and customer inquiries, receives the finance charge income and incurs the bad debts associated with those accounts.
 Pursuant to the Wells Fargo Alliance, we receive on-going cash compensation from Wells Fargo based upon the portfolio's earnings.
 The compensation received from the portfolio is determined monthly and has no recourse provisions.
 We participate in the marketing of the private label cards, which includes the cost of customer reward programs.
-The Wells Fargo Alliance expires in November 2024.

 We seek to expand the number and use of the private label cards by, among other things, providing incentives to sales associates to open new credit accounts, which generally can be opened while a customer is visiting one of our stores or online.
 Customers who open accounts are rewarded with discounts on future purchases.
-Private label card customers are sometimes offered private shopping nights, special discounts and advance notice of sale events.
+Private label card customers are sometimes offered advance notice of sale events.
 Wells Fargo administers the loyalty program that rewards customers for private label card usage.